forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/custom-config/eslint.md

 ## Restrictions with Scanner Plugin

-1. When `--eslintconfig` is provided, none of the other default Eslint engines with the Scanner plugin will be run.
+1. When `--eslintconfig` is provided, none of the other default Eslint engines with the Code Analyzer will be run.

 2. Rule filters such as `--category` and `--ruleset` will not be evaluated on rules selected from custom configuration.